 In this article, we're going to explain the right way to go about applying for a job.
-In fact, we've outlined an eight step process that starts with figuring out what kind of job is right for you, and ends with writing thank you letters after the interview.
+In fact, we've outlined an eight-step process that starts with figuring out what kind of job is right for you, and ends with writing thank you letters after the interview.

 Some people might agree that taking a methodical approach to applying for a job sounds like a good idea, while others might be wondering why we're dedicating an entire article to this topic.
 After all, how difficult can it be to apply for a job?

-The best explanation is simply this: People that have never applied for a job before should understand all of the possible steps involved.
+The best explanation is simply this: People that have never applied for a job before should understand all the possible steps involved.
 Even seasoned workers have trouble finding a job, and a refresher like this can also be helpful.

 Perhaps the most compelling reason to use a structured technique when applying for a job is this: